 The literature of utopias reaches all the way back to Plato, though attempts to actually launch utopian communities are a more modern phenomenon.
 You can read about utopian literature at the informative website Development of Utopian Fiction.
 Below is a selection of some utopian novels, in order of publication.
 Between 1800 and 1860 some 70 utopian communities were launched in the United States.
 So Hiawatha Colony came late to the movement.
-But as far as I can tell EDEN WAITS is the first and only novel based on an actual utopian community!
+But as far as I can tell EDEN WAITS is the first based on an actual utopian community!

 Utopia (1516) by Sir Thomas More

 Possibly the quintessential utopia, Utopia was written during the Renaissance.
 Book I constitutes a discussion of the ills of the laws, governments, economics, and morals of European nations of the time, detailing the severity of the penal code, gross inequities in the distribution of wealth, and the unequal participation in productive labor.
 Book II describes the imaginary island of Utopia, where everyone is employed in a productive trade.
 There is no private property and no money, and inhabitants are free to take from the supply stores whatever food they need.
 The family and marriage are stressed, and religious freedom is encouraged.
 Oddly, a system of slavery exists, consisting mainly of criminals and captured prisoners of war, although war is considered barbaric and a course of last resort.

 The only 17th century work known to have been written by a woman, this novel is a satirical, fanciful depiction of a utopian kingdom in a world that can be reached via the North Pole.
 It is told in what we now call proto-science fiction.

 Three Hundred Years Hence (1836) by Mary Griffith